dickansj/dotfiles/README.md

   * Enable the Windows Subsystem for Linux
   * Set a number of sensible Windows options
   * Remove installation cruft

+## Mac Terminal

+By default, `provision-mac.sh` sets the Terminal profile to the upstream `SJML.terminal`.
+For convenience, I also include `dickansj.terminal`, the profile I use on my main system, which slightly modifies those settings and defaults to a licensed font ([Dank Mono](https://gumroad.com/l/dank-mono)).

 ## Custom ZSH prompt

-My tweaked setup for ZSH includes a prompt that does some fun things.
+My setup for ZSH includes sjml's prompt, which does some fun things.

 ![Basic](http://shaneliesegang.com/prompt-shots/suggestions.png)